MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-machine-learning.md

 This article will teach you how to create an Azure Pipeline that builds and deploys a machine learning model to [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning).
 You'll train a scikit-learn linear regression model on the Diabetes dataset.

-This tutorial uses [Azure Machine Learning Python SDK v2](/python/api/overview/azure/ml/installv2), which is in public preview, and SDK v2 and [Azure CLI ML extension v2](/cli/azure/ml).
+This tutorial uses [Azure Machine Learning Python SDK v2](/python/api/overview/azure/ml/installv2), which is in public preview, and [Azure CLI ML extension v2](/cli/azure/ml).

 ## Prerequisites